What is a company title unit?

 A company title is an older style of title that was commonly used for blocks of units before strata title became common around the 1960s.

-The block of units is owned by a company and ownership of shares in the company denots ownership of a particular unit.
+Ownership of particular shares in the company denotes ownership of a particular unit.

 How much can you borrow?

 - First home buyer: 85% of the property value.